fbpx

 On Day 7, get ready to watch worlds collide.
 Snorkelling around West Ngeruktabel will expose you to sunken tanks, planes, and other WWII-era wrecks studded with coral.
 It’s a fascinating reflection on human history, as well as a demonstration of nature’s inexorable power.
 Experiencing the surprising juxtaposition is just one more way to make the most of a trip to this tropical paradise.

-If you’ve enjoyed reading and are inspired to join us or have questions about the adventure featured in this post, please give us a call at 1-800-941-8010 or send us an email at [email protected].
+If you’ve enjoyed reading and are inspired to join us or have questions about the adventure featured in this post, please give us a call at 1-800-941-8010 or contact us

 A school of fish near a reef